JanviDhonde/PwC_Switzerland_PowerBI/README.md

 # PwC Switzerland Power BI Job Simulation
 **PwC_Switzerland_PowerBI:** <br>
 I recently completed PwC Switzerland's Power BI job simulation on Forage, where I honed my skills in data visualization and analysis.
-I created interactive Power BI dashboards to visualize key performance indicators (KPIs), analyzed gender-related HR data, and delivered actionable insights, focusing on diversity and inclusion.
+I created interactive Power BI dashboards to visualize key performance indicators (KPIs), analyzed gender-related HR data, and delivered actionable insights, focusing on diversity and inclusion..

 **Repository Overview:**
 This repository showcases my experience in PwC Switzerland's Power BI job simulation on the Forage platform.
 During this simulation, I developed my data visualization skills, particularly in using Power BI to analyze and visualize key performance indicators (KPIs).
 I focused on HR data to examine gender-related KPIs and provided actionable insights to promote diversity and inclusion at the executive level.